-Whether you’re new to student journaling, or you’re looking for new ways to use journals in your classroom, consider these ideas.
+Whether you’re new to student journaling, or you’re specifically looking for new writing activities for your English language learners, consider these ideas.

-Dialogue journals create a one-on-one conversation between students and their teacher.
-Using dialogue journals, you can respond to a student’s writing and pose questions or share your thoughts to keep a dialogue going.
-Not only can you learn about your students, students can also express questions, concerns, or opinions they wouldn’t feel comfortable sharing in front of the classroom.
+Dialogue journals create a one-on-one conversation between students and their teachers.
+Not only can you learn about your students, but students can also express questions, concerns, or opinions they wouldn’t feel comfortable sharing in front of the classroom.

 5 Academic Uses for Student Journaling

 Another style of journal writing is called free or creative writing.
 It’s a departure from prompted writing, as it allows students to create poems or stories on whatever topics they choose.
-While some students thrive with free writing, others will need the structure of a prompt, so incorporate both styles in student journaling.
+While some students thrive with free writing, beginning English learners will benefit from the structure of a prompt.
+Be sure to incorporate both styles in your ESL writing exercises.

-Encourage students to use their journal to write out, in their own words, their process for solving different types of problems.
+By using a math journal, ELs can build academic language and expand their background knowledge.
+Many math curricula will ask students to explain their work, which can be difficult for ELL students.
+Encourage students to use their journals to write out, in their own words, their process for solving different types of problems.

 A social studies curriculum allows for opportunities to journal about connections between the past and present, timelines of events, and their interpretations of historical events.